krauchelli/cravecode-dev-js/README.md

 - **Dynamic Navigation**: Dynamic navigation system that adjusts based on user's interactions.
 - **Simple Design**: Only uses standard HTML and CSS for styling, keeping the design simple and easy to understand.
-- **Structured Folder**: Organized folder structure, easy to navigate between different use-case.
+- **Structured Folder**: Organized folder structure, easy to navigate between different use cases.
-- **Structured Database Schema**: Well-structured database schema, ensuring efficient data management.
+- **Structured Database Schema**: A well-structured database schema ensures efficient data management.
 - **Simple and Easy to Read Session and Authentication Implementation**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>